Forest National Park (Pirang Bonto Eco-tourism Community Project)

 Picture 2: African pied hornbill (courtesy of Guy Broome)

 in The Gambia (with Abuko) with 84 species recorded including

 the large and impressive bostin blue (large numbers in Nov-Dec)

-which can be found nowhere else in The Gambia
+which can be found nowhere else in The Gambia (see picture 3).

-see as a result of persecution.
+as a result of persecution.
 Increased protection by the communities

 and a recent injunction against a local hunter should lead to